blinqas/terraform-azure-backend/README.md

 The module expects you to have pre-provisioned the following

 1. A Resource Group - This module deploys a single Storage Account and one Storage Container(pr. environment) where remote state for the project infrastructure will reside.
-2. A Storage Account - Required for the Storage Container in Requirement #3
+2. A Storage Account - Required for the Storage Container in the next requirement
 3. A Storage Container - This module will store its remote state in this location.
 (Make sure it is secured!)

 Module Input Variables